ameliabradley/js13k-rust-boilerplate/README.md

 # Rust JS13k Pixel Game Boilerplate

-This is a boilerplate for JS13k pixel game written in Rust.
+This is a boilerplate for a pixel game written in Rust, specifically tailored for the [js13k competition](https://js13kgames.com/).

 ## Features

 * Sharp pixels
 * Resizable canvas with correct aspect ratio
 * <1kb wasm size
+* Minifies html and javascript
 * TODO: Sends keyboard input to Rust
-* TODO: Minifies html and javascript

 ## Trade-offs